Shopify/polaris/src/components/OptionsList/README.md

 ### Simple options list

-Use when you have a group of similar selectable items and only one should be selectable at once.
+Use for a group of similar selectable items when only one should be selectable at once.

 ```jsx
 class OptionsListExample extends React.Component {